Are the events that surface during age regression real?

 The Conscious Mind needs to understand to feel in control.
 This need to understand is completely aligned with the Subconscious Mind’s Prime Directive which is safety.

 Efficiency serves the purpose of safety.
-So the Subconscious Mind tends to generalize learning.
+As a result, the Subconscious Mind tends to generalize learning.
 Generalizing learning is another way to make us more efficient.

 Events that share a similar theme can get merged into a single memory-file.
 Think of this as a computer file compression program.
 Because these episodes are similar in some way, or the experience was repetitive, the memories are alike.
 So they get dumped into a shared file.